 Jesus Christ: Our Antibiotic

-The word antibiotic comes from the Greek anti meaning 'against' and bios meaning 'life.'
-Antibiotic is also known as antibacterial, and they are drugs used to treat infections caused by bacteria.
-Bacteria cause such illnesses as tuberculosis, salmonella, syphilis and some forms of meningitis.
-Our immune system can usually destroy bacteria before they can multiply and cause symptoms.
+The word antibiotic comes from the Greek anti, meaning "in place of" or 'against' and bios meaning 'life.'
+Antibiotics are also known as antibacterial.
+They are drugs used to treat infections caused by bacteria.
+Bacteria cause such illnesses as tuberculosis, salmonella, syphilis, and some forms of meningitis.
+Before bacteria can multiply and cause symptoms, our immune system can usually destroy them.
 We have special white blood cells that attack harmful bacteria.
 Even if symptoms do occur, our immune system can usually cope and fight off the infection.
-There are occasions, however, when it is all too much, and our bodies need some help - from antibiotics.
+However, there are occasions when it is all too much, and our bodies need some help - from antibiotics.

 The first antibiotic was penicillin.
-Penicillin-Related antibiotics are widely used today to treat a variety of infections - these antibiotics have been around for a long time.
-There are several different types of modern antibiotics and they are only available with a doctor's prescription in industrialized countries.
+Since penicillin, scientists have developed other antibiotics.
+Today, there are several different types of modern antibiotics to treat various infections, and they are only available with a doctor's prescription in industrialized countries.

-If Sin were a bacterial infection, then Jesus would be an antibiotic, of sorts (Jesus is not against life).
-Why antibiotic and not vaccine?
+If Sin were a bacterial infection, then Jesus would be an antibiotic of sorts (Jesus is not against life).
+Why antibiotic and not a vaccine?
 First, vaccines are preventive, antibiotic remedial.
-We are already sick with Sin (Romans 3:10 – 12; 5:12), we need a remedy.
-Second, vaccines are typically a dead or weakened specimen of the same creature making you sick.
-They are injected to make us immune to the disease; which is a different way of saying they are to boost our immune system to fight the disease, should we be infected.
-Although Jesus became Sin for us (2 Corinthians 5:21), God's intention is not to make us stronger in case we fall in Sin.
-Furthermore, it is not the Jesus that came in the likeness of Sinful flesh that enters in us and dwells in us, it is the glorified Jesus through the Holy Spirit.
-Again, we are already infected, and God's intention is to kill the sin in us.
+We are already sick with Sin (Romans 3:10 – 12; 5:12).
+We need a remedy.
+Second, vaccines are typically a dead or weakened specimen of the same creature, making you sick.
+We inject vaccines to make us immune to the disease, which is a different way of saying they are to boost our immune system to fight the disease, should we be infected.
+Again, we are already infected, and God intends to kill the Sin in us.
 God does not inject weak Sin in us to make us stronger.

-Jesus is an effective antibiotic.
+Jesus is both bactericidal and bacteriostatic.
 He stops Sin from reproducing and also kills it.
 When Jesus dwells in us, He changes the way we think.
-Christ transforms us by the renewal of our minds (Romans 12:2).
-He writes the law in our hearts (Jeremiah 31:33), thus getting rid of the self-centeredness of Sin; this is what He wanted to with the Israelites.
-But, they refused (Exodus 19 and 20).
-So, God gave them the Law, not as a way to heal them, but as a way to diagnose their illness (Exodus 20; Galatians 3:19).
+He transforms us by the renewal of our minds (Romans 12:2).
+He writes the Law in our hearts (Jeremiah 31:33), thus getting rid of Sin's self-centeredness.
+This is what He wanted to do with the Israelites.
+But they refused (Exodus 19 and 20).
+So, God gave them the Law, not as a way to heal them, but to diagnose their illness (Exodus 20; Galatians 3:19).
 The Law was akin to a list of symptoms.
-When any of these symptoms are present, you need Jesus your antibiotic, to kill the bacteria of Sin or to make sure it does not keep reproducing.
+When any of these symptoms are present, you need Jesus your antibiotic to kill the bacteria of Sin or making sure it does not keep reproducing.
 It is then that either the symptoms will go away or will not bother you.
-But, the Israelites thought that getting rid of the symptoms meant they were Ok.
-However, the sin-bacteria were still alive in them creating havoc inside.
+But the Israelites thought that getting rid of the symptoms meant they were Ok.
+However, the bacteria were still alive in them, creating havoc inside.

-The antibiotic is free to us (given by grace), we take it by faith.
-It must take it for as long as we live in this world of Sin because as long as we are here, the bacteria always find a way to resurface unless the antibiotic course is completed.
-The day when Christ returns (Galatians 3:23, 25; 1 Corinthians 15:52 - 54) the course will be completed, we will be healed.
+The antibiotic is free to us (given by grace); we take it by faith.
+We must take it for as long as we live in this world of Sin.
+Because as long as we are here, Sin always finds a way to resurface unless we take Christ.
+The date when Christ returns (Galatians 3:23, 25; 1 Corinthians 15:52 - 54), the Holy Spirit will complete the treatment.
 Until then, we will need that diagnosis list – The Law – so it will let us know when we have a symptom (Galatians 3:23 -25).

 Jesus is better than an antibiotic.
-There is something cool about this Jesus antibiotic that the antibiotic does not have.
-Jesus antibiotic not only kills the bacteria of sin but also gives life to the Host of the bacteria.
+There is something cool about this Jesus antibiotic that the literal antibiotic does not have.
+Jesus, as an antibiotic, not only kills the bacteria of Sin but also gives life to the Host of the bacteria.
 We read in 1 John 5:11-13

 1 John 5: 11 And this is the record: that God hath given to us eternal life, and this life is in His Son.